 Deal + Money = Investment

-Without money the real estate investment equation is incomplete.
-Real Estate Investors need to actively work on bringing in private money lenders to both tie up their deal and fund their real estate investment opportunities.
+Without money, the real estate investment equation is incomplete.
+Real estate investors need to actively work on bringing in private money lenders to both tie up their deals and fund their real estate investment opportunities.

 What is a Private Money Lender?

-The primary investor circle is composed of Friends & Family.
-Many real estate entrepreneurs/investors (okay lets face it we are all investors whenever we raise capital for a new investment) turn to friends and family for their first funding needs.
-Friends and family financing is popular because it is easy to get in front of these people who know you best and they are positively inclined to say yes.
-But there are negative parts of raising money from friends & family as they may not be sophisticated enough to know what is a good deal and what is a bad deal and this can lead to problems when a deal goes sour.
-Hence when you take funding from friends and family by very clear about the risks and downside.
+The primary investor circle is composed of friends and family.
+Many real estate investors turn to friends and family for their first funding needs.
+This is because it is easy to get in front of people who know you best—they are the most inclined to say yes.
+But there are negative parts of raising money from friends and family.
+For instance, they may not be sophisticated enough to know what a good deal and what is a bad deal is, and this can lead to problems when a deal goes sour.
+So when you take funding from friends and family, be very clear about the risks and downside.

 I would also suggest only taking capital from friends and family members who can afford to lose the investment.
 That way, if the investment does turn out to be bad, at least you won’t lose valuable relationships.
-In addition, friends and family often cannot come up with a lot of capital so friends and family can get you into business by providing you initial earnest deposit money so consider this source your angel investment source of funds.
-The money from friends and family will give you time to create value by locating and locking up deals so that you can either raise additional money from this circle of investors or raise money from secondary and third party circle of investors.
+In addition, friends and family often cannot come up with a lot of capital, so you may want to view this more as simply an initial source of funds to get you going, providing you earnest deposit money.
+The money from friends and family will give you time to create value by locating and locking up deals so that you can either raise additional money.

-The best way to explain this circle of investors is to draw an analogy to LinkedIn Connections.
-When you login into your LinkedIn account and look up a person that is not your network then on the right hand side of the screen you will see how you are linked to that person from other people within your network.
-When you are linked to a person directly through one of your current network contacts then that is said to be a second connection.
+The best way to explain this circle of investors is to draw an analogy to LinkedIn connections.
+When you login into your LinkedIn account and look up a person not your network, on the righthand side of the screen you will see how you are linked to that person from other people within your network.
+When you are linked to a person directly through one of your current network contacts, then that is said to be a “secondary connection.”

-The secondary circle of investors consists of the Friends and Colleagues of your current primary circle (Hint: the bigger your primary circle then the bigger your secondary circle of investors; get out there and make more friends and contacts through the BiggerPockets Forums and other social networking groups).
-This is the second best source for raising capital compared to the third party circle as this group will be more receptive to listening to you given that you have been provided a nod of approval from your primary circle mutual contact.
+The secondary circle of investors consists of the friends and colleagues of your current primary circle.
+(Hint: The bigger your primary circle, the bigger your secondary circle of investors—so get out there and make more friends and contacts through the BiggerPockets Forums and other social networking groups.)
+This is the second best source for raising capital, as this group will be more receptive to listening to you given that you have been provided a nod of approval from your primary circle mutual contact.

-In addition, this circle is a bigger capital pool as there are more people in this group than in your primary circle which will allow you raise equity for your investment projects once you have locked up your deal using the primary circle’s capital.
-There are negative parts of working with this group as it is likely to take more time to raise money from this group as they are less positively inclined to say yes as they do not know you personally.
+In addition, this circle is a bigger capital pool, as there are more people in this group than in your primary circle, which will allow you raise equity for your investment projects once you have locked up your deal using the primary circle’s capital.
+There are negative aspects to working with your secondary circle, as it is likely to take more time to raise money since this group less positively inclined to say yes, as they do not know you personally.
 To raise money from this group, you will need prepare to an investment presentation and spend time meeting these investors at luncheons, happy hours, and dinners.

-- Investor Contact Sites: You can utilize websites such as BiggerPockets Marketplace, Lending Club, Prosper, Go Big Network or Lendpost to post your investment opportunity and actively contact potential third party capital investors.
-A Word of Caution: Please make your contact is within the confines of the Securities and Exchange Commission at both the federal and state level.
+- Investor Contact Sites: You can utilize websites such as BiggerPockets Meet, Lending Club, Prosper, Go Big Network, or Lendpost to post your investment opportunity and actively contact potential third party capital investors.
+A word of caution: Please make your contact is within the confines of the Securities and Exchange Commission at both the federal and state level.

-- Investor Direct Mail List: This a guerilla approach to getting in touch with potential capital investors wherein you work with a list broker such as Melissa Data and Click2Mail to ascertain a list of potential investors who match your pre-established criteria of Median Household Income, Net Worth, Likelihood to Invest, and Responsiveness to Direct Mail.
+- Investor Direct Mail List: This a creative approach to getting in touch with potential capital investors, where you work with a list broker such as Melissa Data and Click2Mail to ascertain a list of potential investors who match your pre-established criteria of median household income, net worth, likelihood to invest, and responsiveness to direct mail.

 Use this article as a guidepost as you work on raising equity dollars.
 Balance your experience with your capital timeline needs as you consider who you should approach for your equity capital.